 If you are a cash buyer, it is a personal decision.
 One might want to review the forecasted Tsunami path for the County to determine if your property could be flooded and verify with your insurance agent that your policy would cover such a disaster.
 Chances are flood insurance will not cover global warming and sea level rise until, and if, they actually occur, and then the government would need to mandate the coverage.

-As in the case of your standard Hazard Homeowners Insurance, only the structures are insured, not the dirt.
+As in the case of your standard Hazard Homeowners Insurance, only the structures are insured by flood insurance, not the dirt.